-Your qualifying and tune-up races can vary in distances.
+Your qualifying and tune-up races can vary in distance.
 Typically, 5k’s are used to test speed, 10k’s are used to test endurance, and half marathons are used to test your overall health.

-Most runners will run a few races before attempting a marathon simply because there may be a need to recalibrate your training regimen based on all of the miles that you cover.
+Most runners will run a few races before attempting a marathon simply because you may need to recalibrate your training regimen based on all of the miles you cover.

-There is also a psychological benefit to running in a race where you can measure your performance against other people and get an idea if your pace is right for a longer distance.
+There is also a psychological benefit to running in a race where you can measure your performance against other people and get an idea if your pace is suitable for a longer distance.

-The time cost for a marathon can be the most significant, especially for time-constrained people such as parents and others who do freelance work or work flexible schedules.
+The time cost can be the most significant, especially for time-constrained people such as parents and others who do freelance work or work flexible schedules.
 Marathons can easily take up to a year before you toe the line.

 Running Shoes and Gear

-There aren’t too many runners who are able to run a marathon while wearing old shoes and a pair of sweatpants.
+There aren’t too many runners who can run a marathon while wearing old shoes and an old pair of sweatpants.
 Most people anticipate running a marathon and treat it like any other competitive sporting event.

 Running a marathon requires specific gear.
 This includes a proper pair of running shoes, sports clothing, and running accessories (like fuel belts, heart rate monitors, and GPS watches).
 Runners can get most of these items at local running stores, or they can also buy them online if they prefer.

 The first expense, and one most runners have in common, is the purchase of running shoes.
-The most obvious ways to economize here are to buy used and to adapt running shoes you already own for the marathon distance.
+The most obvious way to economize here is to adapt running shoes you already own for the marathon distance.
 Running shoes have a built-in expiration date of about 400 miles, but their performance can continue to decline with use, and physically they rapidly lose elasticity and support.

 One way to squeeze out more marathon mileage is to purchase a set of non-marathon shoes for every 400 miles, alternating with other pairs you’ve already worn.
-Bonus: Running shoes purchased at the end of a season will be at their lowest price.
+The good news is most running shoes purchased at the end of a season will be at their lowest price.

 Several Sets of Running Outfits